 What neighborhood will be most central to the pop-up events?

-Please read the event details on the website, you will need to click the "read more" link to open the full details.
+Please read the event's details on the website, you will need to click the "read more" link to open the full details.
 We give neighborhood suggestions for each of our gatherings and also disclose the general area for the host family's lodging.
 Also feel free to ask neighborhood questions in the private Facebook Group which is arranged for each event.

 Is shared lodging available?